loveencounterflow/steampipes/README.md

 resultant data of the pipeline); if it is `true`, then those data items will be discarded.

-The `on_end()` method will be called when streaming has terminated (since the source was exhausted or a transform called `aend.end()`); if it takes one argument, then that will be the list of resultant data.
+The `on_end()` method will be called when streaming has terminated (since the source was exhausted or a transform called `send.end()`); if it takes one argument, then that will be the list of resultant data.
 If both the `sink` property has been set to a list and `on_end()` takes an argument, then that value will be the `sink` property (you probably only want the one or the other in most cases).